splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

 .. _phase1-teams-tokens:

-Plan your teams structure and token management strategy to control access
+Plan your team structure and token management strategy to control access
 =====================================================================================

-If you plan to roll out Splunk Observability Cloud across your organization you likely have multiple internal customers with different access requirements for the various features in Splunk Observability Cloud.
+If you plan to roll out Splunk Observability Cloud across your organization, you likely have multiple internal customers with different access requirements for the various features in Splunk Observability Cloud.
 Complete the following steps to create a consistent team structure and corresponding token management strategy.

 #. :ref:`team-token-names`
 #. :ref:`team-structure`